kohan14/hda-recruitment-piotr-kochanowski/README.md

 * Styling: CSS

 ## Setup
-To run this project copy my repository and use
+To run this project, copy my repository and use
 ```
 node index.js
 ```